 Being a filmmaker demands physical strength to carry equipment for long days, technical intelligence to handle digital tools, and above all the ability to create honest and genuine connections with people in order to bring out the best in interviews.

-And I am not talking about the “bad guys.”
+And I am not talking about the “bad men.”
 I am talking about men who genuinely want relationships to work.
 The difficulty is that many of them no longer know exactly what they want in a relationship or where they fit, yet they still hope to make it work.

 But how can men open up and trust when they carry insecurities they may not even be aware of?

-This also is becoming challenging for women to meet conscious men who not only have good intentions for healthy relationships but who are also willing to do the inner work required.
+This is also becoming challenging for women to meet conscious men who not only have good intentions for healthy relationships but who are also willing to do the inner work required.
 The ongoing process of understanding personal traumas and weaknesses.
-For sure, none of us has all the answers about ourselves, but it is a journey that can be carried with love if both people are open to growing together.
+For sure, none of us has all the answers about ourselves, but it is a journey that can be carried with respect if both people are open to growing together.

 I am not an unconventional woman because I want to prove something to men or because I want to become one.
 I am unconventional simply because I am unique and I genuinely love what I do as a human being.
 Not better or worse than anyone else, just different in how I think, feel, and approach life.

 And this is not even about economic independence.
-Many of my ex-partners were financially successful and enjoyed taking care of me, something I appreciated as well.
-Discovering my own unique skills has never been about competition.
+Most of my ex-partners were financially successful and enjoyed taking care of me, something I appreciated as well.
+Developing my own unique skills has never been about competition.
 It is simply about joy and purpose.I used to tell my ex that even if someone offered to pay for my entire life so I could just travel and relax, I would not accept it.
 Living without a purpose would feel like dying to me.

-I feel like women, we are making enormous progress in understanding our emotional patterns and trying to break them in order to build healthier relationships.
+I feel like women, we are making enormous progress in understanding our emotional patterns and trying to break them in order to build healthier and better relationships.
 But it is also true that the gap between men and women in this process seems to be growing over time.

 Lizeth Yarlequé